Operation options

 or reducer

 .
-The user script is presented as a separate entity, because there is more than one such script in the MapReduce operation (mapper, reducer, combiner).
+The user script is a separate entity because the MapReduce operation involves more than one such script (mapper, reducer, reduce_combiner).

 Memory reserve

 By default, the operation controller looks at the jobs statistics and determines a memory reserve for newly started jobs based on that.
-The mechanism is transparent as far as users are concerned and does not affect the success of the operation.
-However, it may result in interrupted jobs, with resource_overdraft
+The mechanism is transparent to users and does not impact the operation's success.
+However, it may result in aborted jobs due to resource_overdraft

 When tmpfs is enabled (specifying tmpfs_path

-is equivalent to enabling tmpfs) and without there being an explicit limit on its size (the tmpfs_size
+is equivalent to enabling tmpfs) without an explicit limit on its size (the tmpfs_size

-parameter), the memory reserve is automatically set to 1, because the Linux OS kernel does not allow overcommitting for the tmpfs size.
-The total size exceeding the physical capabilities can lead to the cluster node freezing.
+parameter), the memory reserve is automatically set to 1.
+This is because the Linux OS kernel does not allow overcommitting for the tmpfs size, and the total size exceeding the physical capabilities can therefore lead to the cluster node freezing.

 Multiple input table reads